-An apnea monitor checks the heart rate and respiration of the baby to make sure he or she is breathing properly.
-When either one falls below normal levels, the apnea monitor beeps to notify the care provider that something may be wrong.
-Newborns, especially preemies, are often put on an apnea monitor to observe their breathing patterns.
+An apnea monitor checks the heart rate and respiration of the baby to make sure they are breathing properly.
+When either one falls below normal levels the apnea monitor beeps notifying the parent that something may be wrong.
+Newborns, especially premies, are often put on an apnea monitor to observe their breathing patterns.

 Review Date 7/1/2023